Lorenzo9801/Rate_calculation_program/README.md

 # To show you some results:

-1) this is the fitting o the cross section data of the reaction 64Ni(p,n)64Cu
+1) this is the fitting o the cross section data of the reaction 64Ni(p,n)64Cu with an initial kinetic energy of the projectil of 50 MeV and  a current beam of 1mA
 ![config](./images/Cross_section_fitting.png)

 2) this is the fitting of the stopping power of protons with initial kinetic energy trought a nickel target